 Now that we have a pretty good understanding of the parties involved and how they all work together, we can take a look at what types of fees can be associated with a transaction.
 These vary based on your merchant services provider, so pay attention to your monthly bill to ensure you aren’t overpaying for your credit card processing.

-These are fees that are associated with each transaction you run.
-They can be broken down into interchange and cents per transaction.
+Transaction fees are associated with each transaction you run.
+They can be broken down into interchange fees and cents per transaction.
 Both of these are the only mandatory fees associated with credit card processing since they are set by the credit card companies themselves.
 You are essentially paying Visa, Mastercard, Amex, and Discover for the ability to accept their cards.

 Interchange rates vary based on the type of card you are running.
 The more expensive it is for the credit card company to maintain the card – rewards, cash back, perks – the more expensive the interchange.
-This means that debit cards are typically the lowest and business credit cards are typically the most expensive.
+In other words, debit cards are more economical while business credit cards are typically the most expensive.

-On top of interchange, a lot of providers like to make an extra profit by charging merchants fees for anything under the sun.
-These are typically seen on your monthly statement, time and again, and are never actually required in order to accept credit card payments.
+In addition to interchange, many providers make an extra profit by charging businesses non-mandatory merchant fees.
+These fees can be seen frequently on your monthly statement, but are never actually required in order to accept credit card payments.

-Believe it or not, there are even more fees that can be triggered by individual actions.
+One-off fees are those that occur only once.
 These can include terminal fees, early termination fees, setup fees, reprogramming fees, PCI compliance fees, address verification fees, chargeback and retrieval fees, and payment gateway fees.

 Needless to say, there are a number of things you need to keep an eye out for on your credit card processing statement every month.
-Merchant services providers make huge profits off of the fact that most merchants aren’t even aware of what they’re paying and why.
-With Fattmerchant, your payment processing statement is simple.
+Merchant services providers make significant profits off of the fact that most businesses aren’t even aware of what they’re paying for and why.
+With Stax, your payment processing statement is simple.
 All you pay is a monthly membership in exchange for the direct cost of interchange and cents per transaction.
-We take pride in never adding hidden charges or online credit card processing fees just for the sake of profit.
+We pride ourselves in our transparency by never adding hidden charges or online credit card processing fees for the sake of profit.

-Read on to the next section to learn more about pricing models and how merchants typically save around 40% on Fattmerchant’s innovative subscription-based system.
+Read on to the next section to learn more about pricing models and how companies increase savings using Stax’ innovative subscription-based system.